efficientqa/efficientqa.github.io/task_definition.md

 At the completion of the submission period, predictions from the top ranked systems on the leaderboard will be sent to human raters, to identify correct predictions that did not appear in the set of reference answers.
-The human verified accuracy will be used to determine each track's winners.
+The human verified accuracy will be used to re-rank each track's winners and this re-ranking will be presented and discussed at the NeurIPS 2020 event.

 More complete details of this competition's data and evaluation are given below.
 To receive notification of the leaderboard's launch, planned for July